mohak2003/WIDS-23-24/Week 1/README.md

 In week 1, we will start with revising python and learning about basic data science libraries, such as numpy, pandas, matplotlib.
 These libraries are essential tools for data manipulation, visualization, and machine learning.
 You will also get familiar with Jupyter notebooks, which are interactive environments for coding and documenting your data science projects.

 I hope you are excited and ready for this program, as I am.
-Please feel free to reach out to your fellow mentees in case of any difficulties.
+Embrace the challenge, explore the vast resources available on the internet, and take the initiative to learn and grow.
+Collaboration with your fellow mentees is encouraged, but also be prepared to tackle difficulties independently.

 ### **Installation and Setup**